Home / Dog Products

 Nature’s Miracle Jaw Scoop

 This is our alternate choice for the best pooper scoopers.
-It has a spring loaded jaw that opens when you squeeze the handle.
+It has a spring-loaded jaw that opens when you squeeze the handle.
 This is super handy for a one-handed pickup and works really well.
 It has strong springs that pull the jaw back into place as your release your grip.

-• Easy to do a 1 handed pickup
+• Easy to do a one-handed pickup

 • Strong jaw and springs

-• Animicrobial protection
+• Antimicrobial protection

 • Non-stick plastic

-• Comes in 2 sizes
+• It comes in 2 sizes

-• Can only open so wide
+• It can only open so wide

 • Made with plastic that will probably eventually break and need replacing